-The European Commission has approved the extension of a Czech scheme benefitting certain biofuels under EU state aid rules, in particular its 2014 Guidelines on State aid for environmental protection and energy.
+The European Commission has approved the extension of a Czech scheme benefitting certain biofuels under EU state aid rules, in particular its 2014 Guidelines

 The Commission concluded that the scheme would further EU energy and environmental objectives without unduly distorting competition in the Single Market.
 The Czech scheme was originally approved by the Commission in 2008.